-- Sprinkle with salt and add the carrots, turnip, sprouts and pumpkin.
+- Sprinkle with salt and add the carrots, turnip, sprouts, kale and pumpkin.
 Reduce heat to mininum.

 - Simmer for 40 minutes or until vegetables are tender yet crisp (prick them with a knife).

-- Finally add more water, kale and quinoa and cook over medium-low heat for approximately 20 minutes.
+- Finally add more water, let boil, add quinoa and cook over medium-low heat for approximately 20 minutes.

 - Remove the bundle, salt to taste and serve.